HSWAR/website/README.md

 ---

 ### 2️⃣ Articles & Other Content
-All written articles, blog posts, images, videos, and any other editorial material on this site are **© 2025 HSWAR** and are licensed under the **Creative Commons Attribution‑NonCommercial‑NoDerivatives 4.0 International (CC BY‑NC‑ND 4.0)**.
+All written articles, posts, images, videos, wallpapers, widgets and any other editorial material on this site are **© 2025 HSWAR** and are licensed under the **Creative Commons Attribution‑NonCommercial‑NoDerivatives 4.0 International (CC BY‑NC‑ND 4.0)**.

 > You may share the content **non‑commercially** with proper attribution, but you **may not modify, translate, or sell** it without explicit permission.